 It is a small temple but the pedestal on which it stands tells you that it was an important temple.

-It is fun to watch the kids play in the water and surprisingly there are a lot of fishes in the water.
+It is fun to watch the kids play in the water and surprisingly there is a lot of fish in the water.

 Keshav Rai Temple & Mangala Devi Temples I saw from a distance only.

 The main palace stands on the hill compared to the rest of the fort.
 It is said that the palace had 7 stories.
 Now only 4 survive.
 A steep ramp twists and turns before it takes you to the palace gates.

 Two long corridors on either side of the stairs are the palace.
 It seems strange that people would live in what looks like an army barrack.

 When you go to the top, you see a lot of crumbled walls.
 The town within the fort is right in front of your eyes.
 You see the wall, the pathways, the temples, and the ruins.
 The hills nearby seem rugged as if they were being excavated for further construction but were left midway.

 A small room is supposed to be Ratnavati’s temple but it seems empty now.
 When you stand here, you question, if this destruction is man-made or nature made, or as they say ghost made.

 It is a place with different energy even when you see young boys jumping all around on the broken walls.
 It’s the kind of energy that tells you to leave the place – a kind of unwelcome energy.

 My experience visiting Bhangarh Fort